Spring 2026

 Articles & Book Chapters

 “The Boys Are Back in Town: Capital One’s Propagandic Commercials for Alt-Right Nostalgic Imperialism.”
 Medievalism in a Global Age, Eds.
 Robert L. Squillace and Angela J. Weisl.
-(Boydell & Brewer): Forthcoming in April, 2024.
+(Boydell & Brewer): 2024.

 “Go Ask Alisoun: Geoffrey Chaucer and Deafland—Deafness as Authority.”
 Eds.
 Candace Barrington, Jonathan Hsy and Laura Doyle.
 Literature Compass: June, 2018.